search ]

 wp_get_attachment_image( $image_id, 'image_size' );

-When you add metaboxes to the ACF options page, the information will be stored in the options table, not as post meta.
+When you add metaboxes to an ACF Options Page, the data is stored in the wp_options table, not as post meta.
+The key is your field name prefixed with options_.

 $title = esc_html( get_option( 'options_title' ) );